thread-koder/codedna/docs/SPEC.md

 - Architecture evolution (how the structure evolves)
 - Security evolution (how security improves)
 - DevOps evolution (how infrastructure evolves)
+- Feature evolution (how features grow and change)

 ### 4. Analysis Tools